ScottWorks/Javascript-Deep-Dive/Part-2-Context-Objects-Prototypes/Context.md

 ### `this` keyword

 - So what exactly is the `this` keyword?
-We have seen it plastered all over our constructor methods.
+We have seen it plastered all over our constructor functions and prototype methods.
 The `this` keyword is a pointer to the specific object instance that is referencing either a property or method of an Object.
 Take for example the code below:

 ```js
 function Room(room, floor, isClean) {